VladimirDip/Yatube/README.md

 Day 15(morning): Good morning world!
 I added html pages for error such as 404 and 500 as well as I refactored my code a little bit, and hided a secret information in my settings.py

+Day 16: Hello everyone!
+I had more problem with sorl-thumbnail.
+It doesn't want to work and screen me image.
+I broke my DB a bit later...
+Don't worry, I restored it.
+After all, I could repair sorl-thumbnail but I needed to come in my last commit + restored bd ...
+Also , I wrote some test for posts with an image